BruceEckel/pybooktools/docs/index.md

       pip install -e .
       ```
   The `-e` is optional but it makes the installation editable.
 Without the `-e` you
-  can make changes to the code but these will not be reflected in the running installation.
+  can make changes to the code, but these will not be reflected in the running installation.

 <hr style="height:3px;border-width:0;color:gray;background-color:gray; margin-top:50px;">